Metropolis--Hastings with Scalable Subsampling

 \section{Results on real datasets}

-In the simulation section, we showed that MH-SS outperforms the SMH, Tuna and RWM algorithms for different combinations of $n$ and $d$ using synthetic data.
-In this section, we extend our comparison using real-world datasets and three regression models: logistic, probit and Poisson with an expectation of $\log(1 + e^{\eta})$, where $\eta$ is the linear predictor.
-The objective is to illustrate that the MH-SS algorithm can be applied to the probit model, as well as in more challenging settings with larger $n$ and correlated predictors which are not continuous and/or normally distributed.
-Results for the Tuna algorithm are not presented for the probit model as it is not possible to bound the first derivative of the log-likelihood of this model.
-We assess the algorithms in terms of computational efficiency, considering metrics including ESS/$\mathbb{E}(B)$ and ESS per second.
+Section \ref{section:simulation} showed that MH-SS outperforms the SMH, Tuna and RWM algorithms for different combinations of $n$ and $d$ using synthetic data.
+This section extends our comparison using real-world datasets and three regression models: logistic, probit and Poisson.
+It illustrate that MH-SS can be successfully applied to the probit model, as well as in more challenging settings with larger $n$ and correlated predictors which are not continuous and/or normally distributed.
+Tuna cannot be applied to the probit model, since it is not possible to bound the first derivative of the log-likelihood.
+We evaluated the algorithms in terms of computational efficiency, considering metrics such as ESS/$\mathbb{E}(B)$ and ESS per second; values reported are means and standard errors, estimated from $10$ replicate runs of each experiment.
 We also present the empirical acceptance rates and average batch sizes.
 In all results presented in this section, the ESSs are at least $150$ for all algorithms.

-We first compare the methods on three binary datasets using the logistic and probit regression models only.
+We first compare the methods on three binary datasets using the logistic and probit regression models only; see Appendices \ref{sec:usa_survey} and \ref{section:gas_detection} for results on two of the datasets.
 Our fourth and last comparison uses a Poisson regression model on a dataset with $n = 298, 290$ and $d = 28$.
 The first three datasets differ in many aspects, such as the numbers of observations and predictors as well the correlations between predictors.
 The later point is of particular interest as the simulation experiments only considered an intercept and continuous i.i.d.
 Gaussian predictors.
-Proposals are of the same form as in the Section \ref{section:simulation}, with $V_d$ and $\lambda$ set in the same way.
-For Tuna, we provide the values of $\lambda$ and $\chi$ separately for each dataset.
+Proposals are of the same form as in the Section \ref{section:simulation}.